The biggest update this time isn't multi-root workspaces! Visual Studio Code 1.18 released!

 Now auto-imports JS/TS

-Will we no longer encounter undefined errors around functions?
+Will we no longer encounter undefined errors when working with functions?
+That

 Refactoring variables just got easier in JS/TS

-The technique is to turn it into a function and retrieve it as an array, but I feel like this is less common than turning processing into a function.
+The technique involves creating a function and retrieving the result as an array, but I suspect this is less frequent than creating a function for the processing itself.

 Update files are now easily visible in the Explorer pane